lavalamp-/ipv666/README.md

 ## Thanks

-Many thanks to the following people for their contributions, inspirations, and help.
+Many thanks to the following people for their contributions, inspiration, and help.

 * Vasyl Pihur
 * Zakir Durumeric